chunhuizng/GAME/README.md

 The code will be continuously re-organized.

-If this code is useful for you, please cite the paper:
+If this code is useful for you, please kindly cite the paper:
 ```
 @inproceedings{
 zhang2023chasing,